 For those looking for a taste of old Hollywood glamour, an optional dinner in Rick’s Cafe is a must.
 This beautiful bar and restaurant was inspired by the Rick’s Cafe from the film Casablanca whit Ingrid Bergman and Humphrey Bogart.
 The decor does its best to live up to it.
 Serving American, French and Moroccan food, head along on a Sunday to enjoy the evening jazz session and pop up to the 1st film for a free screening of the legendary “Casablanca movie”.
 You don’t meet SAM the pianist but certainly you listen the famous song “As time goes by”.
 You can ask the pianist: “Play it again, Sam”!

 Day 2: Casablanca / Rabat / Meknes: UNESCO World Heritage

-Breakfast in the hotel, guided visit of MEKNES, a Unesco World Heritage, the 16th century capital whose ruler, Moulay Ismail, modeled himself on France’s ‘Sun King’ Louis XIV.
+Breakfast at the hotel then guided visit of MEKNES, a UNESCO World Heritage from 1996.
+The 17th century capital whose ruler King Moulay Ismail, modeled himself on France’s ‘Sun King’ Louis XIV.